×

 Procedure

 1. Create a YAML file for the Ingress object.
-In this example, the file is called example-ingress.yaml:
+In the following example, the file is called example-ingress.yaml:

 YAML definition of an Ingress object